Bids for provision of health cards opened in media limelight

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Islamabad: Marking an important step to expand the ambit of the Social Health Protection Initiative (Sehat Cards) to poor families across Pakistan, financial bids of insurance companies were opened on Saturday in the presence of the media for the provision of health cards to 14 million families.
+Islamabad : Marking an important step to expand the ambit of the Social Health Protection Initiative (Sehat Cards) to poor families across Pakistan, financial bids of insurance companies were opened Saturday in the presence of the media for provision of health cards to 14 million families.

-Through these health cards, families living below the poverty line of $2 per day, will get financial protection against extraordinary healthcare expenditure.

-The Sehat Card provides its enrolled poor beneficiary access to free indoor healthcare services worth Rs720,000 from public and private empanelled hospitals of their choice.

 Speaking on the occasion, Health Minister Aamir Mehmood Kiani vowed to make efforts to provide best possible facilities to the poor segment as envisioned by Prime Minister Imran Khan.